Advocate for the Needs of At-Risk Children

 - Eating nutritious foods and increased physical activity reduce the likelihood of childhood obesity.
 The Healthy Kids – Healthy Schools collaborative is assisting schools to improve the nutritional quality of foods served at school and increase opportunities for physical activity within the school day.

-More than $56 million/year in additional USDA reimbursements could be generated by increasing participation in the school breakfast program.
+- More than $26 million/year in additional USDA reimbursements could be generated by increasing participation in the school breakfast program to 70% of the children who participate in school lunch.